dev-codes1m/Magento-Neo4j-Project/README.md

 2. Download the CSV file from the export section in settings.

-3. Transform the data using Python and save it as `Processing.csv`.
+3. Transform the data using Python and save it as `Processing.ipynb`.

 4. Import the transformed data back into Magento.